expo/expo/docs/pages/versions/v32.0.0/guides/configuring-statusbar.md

 ## Place an empty `View` on top of your screen

 You can place an empty `View` on top of your screen with a background color to act as a status bar, or set a top padding.
-You can get the height of the status bar with `Expo.Constants.statusBarHeight`.
+You can get the height of the status bar with `Constants.statusBarHeight`.
 Though this should be your last resort since this doesn't work very well when status bar's height changes.

 Example: